aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 ```

 :::{warning}
-At the time of writing this documentation, the installer file for macOS arm64 is named `Miniforge3-MacOSX-arm64.sh` while the `uname` command returns `Darwin`.
+At the time of writing this documentation, the installer for macOS arm64 is named `Miniforge3-MacOSX-arm64.sh` while the `uname` command returns `Darwin`.
 So performing the above command results in `bash: Miniforge3-Darwin-arm64.sh: No such file or directory`.
 To fix this, simply run:
 ```
-bash Miniforge3-MacOSX-arm64.sh` # (i.e., run `bash` on the installer's file name)
+bash Miniforge3-MacOSX-arm64.sh # (i.e., run `bash` on the installer's file name)
 ```
 :::